urbansportsclub/events/docs/MANUAL.md

 Besides using the package to produce events in a generic way, this package also provides a way to manually produce and consume events using package services provided by service provider.

 ## Producing events
-Producing an event is quite simple.
 If you dive into implementation you will notice that `ProducerService` exposes `produce` and `flush` methods.

 **Important:** Without proper shutdown, messages can get lost.
 It is a client responsibility to call flush periodically.
 This should typically be done prior to destroying a producer instance to make sure all queued and in-flight produce requests are completed before terminating.